badjatya/30-days-js-chai-or-code/02/readme.md

 ### Activity 1: Arithmetic Operations

--   Task 1: Wite a program to add two numbers and log the result to the console.
+-   Task 1: Write a program to add two numbers and log the result to the console.

 -   Task 2: Write a program to subtract two numbers and log the result to the console.